-What are the best Charms in Ghost of Tsushima?
+What are the best Charms in Ghost of Tsushima and Ghost of Tsushima: Director's Cut?
 Charms are accessories that Jin can equip to enhance his abilities.
 Some give you a simple damage or health boost, while others provide unique traits that can bolster particular styles of play.

 In this Ghost of Tsushima guide, we're going to list what we think are the best Charms in the game and where you can find them.
 For further reading on how to transform Jin into the deadliest warrior on Tsushima, check out the following guides: Ghost of Tsushima: Best Armor and All Armor Sets You Can Unlock and Ghost of Tsushima: All Techniques and Best Techniques to Learn.